twangodev/cca/docs/ap-literature/notes/fiction.md

 !!! question
     What conflicts do we have already through the two acts (of Pygmalion)?
 What other conflicts do we see on the peripheral?

+## Diction

+### Formal
+Sophisticated, academic

+### Informal
+Slang or colloquial language

+!!! question "What is the difference between fake and artificial?"
+    Fake has the "not-real" connotations, while artificial is more neutral

+### Concrete
+Words that are generally perceived through your senses because they are a part of the physical world

+### Abstract
+Lass tangible and refer more to concepts or ideas